 Marine mammals include the humpback whale, killer whale, harbor porpoise, harbor seal, Steller sea lion, and sea otter.
 There are currently about 40 different species of mammals in Glacier Bay National Park and Preserve.

 An endangered species is any plant or animal in danger of extinction throughout all or a significant portion of its range.
 A threatened species is one that is likely to become an endangered species within the foreseeable future throughout all or a significant portion of its range.
 The Federal Endangered Species Act of 1973 has as its goal to restore all federally listed endangered and threatened species to the point where they are again viable, self-sustaining members of their ecological communities.

-Those species, which are endangered or threatened in Glacier Bay, include the humpback whale (endangered), the Steller sea lion (threatened), the American peregrine falcon (endangered), and the spectacled eider (threatened).
+Those species, which are endangered or threatened in Glacier Bay, include the humpback whale (threatened: Mexico wintering population), the Steller sea lion (threatened), and the spectacled eider (threatened).
 Some wildlife, such as the marbled murrelet, endangered outside of Alaska, and the bald eagle, threatened outside of Alaska, are found in strong numbers in Glacier Bay National Park.
 The Park Service is dedicated to protecting and restoring habitat for all wildlife including restoring species to healthy populations.